alexneargarder/BroforceMods/Releases/Captain Ameribro/README.md

 - Thanks to Gorzon for making BroMaker.
 He turned my Captain Ameribro idea into something much greater and put in a ton of work to make all this possible.
 - Thanks to FishTsar for making all the sprites.
 They all turned out many times better than anything I could have done by myself.
 - Thanks to BruxelasCouveRocko for drawing the cutscene animation.
 It ties the whole mod together.
+- Thanks to Joonas Turner for recording the announcer voiceline for Captain Ameribro's cutscene.

 ## Source Code